2024-10-16 13:29:08

 Politics

-Thuringia is planning a guarantee program for hospitals in financial distress; implementation is delayed due to missing guidelines and data entry solution; individual case decisions have been made; the Sternbach Clinic in Schleiz was the first to close as a result of an insolvency; the Hildburghausen and Sonneberg districts received support for the takeover of former Regiomed clinics.
+Thuringia announced a guarantee program for hospitals; implementation is delayed as the guideline is not yet complete; individual case decisions are made; the Sternbach Clinic in Schleiz is insolvent, the first clinic closure in the Free State; the districts of Hildburghausen and Sonneberg applied for support to take over the former Regiomed clinics.

 Welcome!